jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of BEATS is 1.2.2, released on June 12, 2011.
+The latest stable version of BEATS is 1.2.2, released on June 13, 2011.
 This is a minor release which includes two bug fixes:

-* Bug fix: Compatibility issues with Windows
+* Bug fix: Compatibility issues with Windows.
+Thanks to Luis Lavena for mentioning the problem and how to fix it.
 * Bug fix: Return the correct status code when BEATS terminates, to improve scriptability.